 If you want someone to be able to deposit your checks at your bank, file your taxes, or even sell or mortgage your home, you can create a handy document called a power of attorney.
-A POA is a simple document that grants specific powers to someone you trust—called an "agent" in Washington (and an "attorney-in-fact" in some states)—to handle certain matters for you.
+A POA is a simple document that grants specific powers to someone you trust—called an "agent" or "attorney-in-fact"—to handle certain matters for you.

 You can make several different types of POAs in Washington.
 In particular, many estate plans include two POAs that are effective even if you become incapacitated: